-EBA's considerations
+FBA's considerations

-- 15. The EBA has reviewed nine issuances, issued between August 2013 and May 2014, for a total amount of EUR 11.6 bn.
-Three issuances were made under a conversion mechanism, and six under a temporary write-down mechanism. - 16.Although they are complex instruments, issuances are in general quite standardised, except for features which are by nature institutions' specific (such as, for example, the level of the triggers; the definition of the triggers at different applicable levels depending on the
+16. The EBA has reviewed 15 issuances, issued between August 2013 and November 2014, for a total amount of EUR 21.4 bn.
+Five issuances were made under a conversion mechanism, and ten under a temporary write-down mechanism.

-- structure of the groups).
-This is probably partly due to the existence of quite prescriptive provisions in both the CRR and the RTS. - 17.
+- 17.Although they are complex instruments, issuances are in general quite standardised, except for features which are by nature institutions' specific (such as, for example, the level of the triggers; the definition of the triggers at different applicable levels depending on the structure of the groups).
+This is probably partly due to the existence of quite prescriptive provisions in both the CRR and the RTS. - 18.
 Nevertheless, the monitoring process has shown that a few provisions of existing AT1 instruments or currently under consideration by prospective issuers should be avoided in the future, or revised wordings of those clauses should be used.
-Some provisions could be worded in a better way because as they stand, they may be the cause of uncertainty in relation to regulatory provisions, for instance on the effectiveness/implementation of the loss absorption mechanism, or they may increase the already high complexity of the instruments. - 18.
-This may particularly be the case with some provisions related to regulatory calls, share conversion mechanisms, contingent clauses, and covenants. - 19.
-Furthermore, this document provides EBA guidance in a few areas where there might be different interpretations. - 20.
-This may particularly be the case for some provisions related to triggers for loss absorption where the appropriate level of application (solo, sub-consolidated or consolidated level) needs to be specified. - 21.The EBA will continue working in a few areas, in particular on the recognition of the instrument at group level when the issuance is via a subsidiary and this subsidiary is located in a third country.
-In addition, there is the question of activation of loss absorption mechanisms in institutions which have issued different instruments with different trigger levels (e.g. 5.125% and 7%).
-Finally, the EBA will continue to consider aspects related to gross up clauses. - 22.
+Some provisions could be worded in a better way because as they stand, they may be the cause of uncertainty in relation to regulatory provisions, for instance on the effectiveness/implementation of the loss absorption mechanism, or they may increase the already high complexity of the instruments. - 19.
+This may particularly be the case with some provisions related to regulatory calls, share conversion mechanisms, contingent clauses, and covenants. - 20.
+Furthermore, this document provides EBA guidance in a few areas where there might be different interpretations. - 21.
+This may particularly be the case for some provisions related to triggers for loss absorption where the appropriate level of application (solo, sub-consolidated or consolidated level) needs to be specified. - 22.
 The EBA will continue monitoring selected AT1 issuances with the objective to promote/avoid the use of certain wordings in the terms and conditions. - 23.
-The EBA hopes that forthcoming issuances will retain some level of standardisation.
+The EBA expects that forthcoming issuances will retain some level of standardisation.
 This appears desirable to mitigate the complexity of hybrid instruments and this report should help to promote further convergence.
 If the EBA noted a significant deterioration in the quality of the instruments or a significant use of non-standard or complex provisions which might raise doubts on, for example, the effectiveness of loss absorption of the instruments, the EBA would consider taking steps to address this situation. - 24.
-The EBA also hopes that issuers will design issuances so that the terms and conditions are not unduly complex but rather as simple and clear as possible.
+The EBA also expects that issuers will design issuances so that the terms and conditions are not unduly complex, but as simple and as clear as possible.
 The EBA views efforts to limit the complexity of AT1 instruments as inherently valuable and takes complexity into account when assessing AT1 instruments.